Sérgio Moraes: Ultimate Fighting Championship

 Moraes was expected to face Kamaru Usman on May 14, 2016, at UFC 198.
 However, Usman was replaced on the card for undisclosed reasons by promotional newcomer Luan Chagas.
 The fight was scored a split draw.

 Moraes was expected to face Michael Graves on November 19, 2016, at UFC Fight Night 100.
 However, Graves was removed from the fight on October 3 after he was arrested on a misdemeanor battery charge.
 Moraes instead faced Zak Ottow on the card.
 Moraes was awarded a split decision victory.

 Moraes was expected to face Max Griffin but Griffin pulled out of the fight and Moraes faced promotional newcomer Davi Ramos on March 11, 2017, at UFC Fight Night 106.
 He won the fight via unanimous decision.
 After the fight with Ramos, Moraes signed a new, six-fight deal with UFC.

 A rescheduled bout with Kamaru Usman eventually took place on September 16, 2017, at UFC Fight Night 116.
 Moraes lost the fight via knockout in the first round.

-Moraes was scheduled to face promotional newcomer Abubakar Nurmagomedov on February 3, 2018, at UFC Fight Night: Machida vs. Anders.
+Moraes was scheduled to face promotional newcomer Abubakar Nurmagomedov on February 3, 2018, at UFC Fight Night 125.
 Within the same day, for undisclosed reasons, Nurmagomedov was replaced by Tim Means.
 Moraes won the fight via split decision.

 Moraes faced Ben Saunders on September 22, 2018, at UFC Fight Night 137.
 He won the fight via a submission in round two.

 Moraes faced Anthony Rocco Martin on March 9, 2019, at UFC Fight Night 146.
 He lost the fight by unanimous decision.

 Moraes faced Warlley Alves on May 11, 2019, at UFC 237.
 He lost the fight via knockout in the third round.

-Moraes faced James Krause on November 16, 2019, at UFC on ESPN+ 22.
+Moraes faced James Krause on November 16, 2019, at UFC Fight Night 164.
 He lost the fight via knockout in round three and was subsequently released from the UFC.